-- 1. Plate cells in 6-well plates the day before performing the titration infections.
-For NIH-3T3 cells, plate $5 \times 10^4$ - $1 \times 10^5$ cells per well, in 3 ml of medium.
+- Plate cells in 6-well plates the day before performing the titration infections.
+For NIH-3T3 cells, plate 5 x 10-1 x 10 cells per well, in 3 ml of medium.
 Allow at least one well to be used as a no infection control. - 2.
 Collect virus-containing medium (supernatant) from packaging cells.
-Add polybrene to a final concentration of 4 μg/ml and filter medium through a 0.45 μm filter.
+Add polybrene to a final concentration of 4 $\mu$ g/ml and filter medium through a 0.45- $\mu$ m filter.

-Note: The filter used should be cellulose acetate or polysulfonic (low protein binding) instead of nitrocellulose.
+NOTE: The filter used should be cellulose acetate or polysulfonic (low protein binding) but not nitrocellulose.
 Nitrocellulose binds proteins present in the membrane of retrovirus and destroys the virus.